 Resolution #2: Ongoing Battle with Plastic

-I will reduce the amount of meat in my diet.
-There are many vegans, vegetarians, pescatarians and ecovores at The Alliance Center.
-Such a community makes it drastically easier to reduce the amount of meat in my diet since cooking suggestions, ideas and encouragement circulate constantly.
+Additionally, since meat and dairy production accounts for 14.5 percent of the world’s greenhouse gas emissions, I’ll spend 2020 working on reducing this in my diet.
+There are many vegans, vegetarians, pescatarians, flexitarians and eco-vores at The Alliance Center.
+Being surrounded by such a community makes it significantly easier to reduce the amount of meat in my diet since cooking suggestions, ideas and encouragement are constantly circulating throughout the building.

-While New Year’s resolutions tend to be short lived, sustainability is an ongoing journey we all can take part in throughout 2020.
-It is critical we each reduce our environmental impact, especially in this new decade.
-According to the UN International Panel on Climate Change, we have 10 years to cut global emissions in half to prevent 2° Celsius temperature increases.
-While no one person can do this, collectively we can and will make an impact.
-Together, we are greater.
+While New Year’s resolutions tend to be short lived, sustainability is an ongoing journey we all can take part in throughout 2020 and beyond.
+According to the UN International Panel on Climate Change, we have 10 years to cut global emissions in half to prevent 2° Celsius temperature increase.
+While no one person can accomplish this, collectively we can.
+Thankfully, The Alliance Center is here to support you on your endeavors.
+Whether it’s through their sustainability network, tenants, nonprofit or events, this organization has a variety of resources available to ensure you have all of the tools and support you need to take climate action.
+I’m maximizing my environmental impact in 2020 by taking advantage of what The Alliance Center offers.
+How can you the Alliance mobilize you in your sustainability resolutions this year?